jftesser/jftesser.github.io/2-Craft.md

 				<header class="major">
 					<h3>Haystack Fab Lab</h3>
 				</header>
 				<p>I volunteer at the Haystack Fab Lab most summers.
 There I help artists and makers explore how digital fabrication tools can be applied to their own work.
-I've taught people to use a laser cutter for the first time, start 3D modeling, and translate drawings into g-code.</p>
+I've taught people to use a laser cutter for the first time, start 3D modeling and translate hand drawings into g-code.</p>
 				<ul class="actions">
 					<li><a href="https://www.haystack-mtn.org/programs/fab-lab/" class="button">Learn more</a></li>
 				</ul>